christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 - **Availability**: The event store is available for writes and queries all the time.
 - **Fault-Tolerance**: The event store tolerates crash-faults and is still available and provides non-increasing latency in the face of this faults (up to $n-1$ faults for read availability and up to $n/2-1$ faults for write availability).
 - **Reliability**: The operability of the event store is never or at least rarely interrupted.
-- **Safety**: No node of the distributed event store will never return a false stream of events or false query results.
+- **Safety**: Nodes of the distributed event store will never return a false stream of events or false query results.
 - **Maintainability**: In case of a failure, it is possible to recover from this failure in a short period of time and without compromising ongoing safety.
 - **Integrity**: What has been written can not be changed.
 - **Liveness**: Every write to the event store will eventually be persisted.